amtruschel/weather_app/README.md

 ## To Do

 * ~~Add README~~
-* Add error handling in search terms
+* Add error handling for invalid search terms
+* Add autocomplete to search bar